arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 You can use [this](https://www.digikey.ca/en/products/detail/adafruit-industries-llc/5244/16056943) cable assembly and make your mono speaker.
 The CS42L52 stereo CODEC operates using an I2C interface, with the CODEC acting as a secondary device.

 Arduino Portenta H7 establishes I2C interface using the `Wire` library included in `ArduinoCore-mbed` package.
 The Arduino Portenta Max Carrier, while having paired the Portenta H7 via High-Density Connectors, is expanded via Header Connector J5.
-External modules requiring I2C interface can be established via header Connector J5 with upto 2 available I2C bridges.
+External modules requiring I2C interface can be established via header Connector J5 with up to 2 available I2C bridges.

 IP